Learn how you can find a competitive term deposit rate for your funds.

 5 Year Term Deposits

-Like a three (3) year term, a five (5) year account is a viable option for people that have the ability to invest money and not need to touch it.
-The rates for a five (5) year term deposit are a higher than a three year; in fact, some yield an incredible 6.1% at some banks.
+Like a three year term, a five year account is a viable option for people that have the ability to invest money and not need to touch it.
+The rates for a five year term deposit are generally higher than a three year.